Is a reverse mortgage refinance right for you?

 Can you take out a second reverse mortgage?

-No. While reverse mortgages do allow for subordinate financing, you will not likely find a lending institution interested in lending a second behind a reverse mortgage due to its negative amortizing nature.
-If you are looking to take additional cash out from your home’s equity and already have a reverse mortgage, your best bet is to either look at refinancing the reverse mortgage itself into a larger HECM loan or refinancing into a traditional mortgage.
+Not likely.
+While reverse mortgages allow for subordinate financing, you will not likely find a lending institution interested in lending a second behind a reverse mortgage due to its negative amortizing nature.
+Suppose you want to take additional cash out from your home’s equity and already have a reverse mortgage.
+In that case, your best bet is to refinance the reverse mortgage into a larger HECM loan or a traditional mortgage.
+Some FHA loan programs will lend behind a reverse mortgage.

 Q.